Voxold/Locksmith-Pro/README.md

     - Symbols: Check this box to include special characters (e.g., !, @, #, $) in your password.<br>

 <h6>Select Password Length:</h6>
+You will find an option to select the length of your password.<br>
+Choose a length between 5 (minimum) and 20 (maximum) characters using a slider or input box.

 <h6>Generate Password:</h6>
+Once you have selected the desired character types and length, click the "Generate" button.
+The website will create a password based on your selections.

 <h6>Copy Password:</h6>
+After the password is generated, you can click the "Copy" button to copy the password to your clipboard.
+This allows you to easily paste it into any required field.

 ## Team Members